omniaintranet/OmniaDocsG2/general-assets/creating-app-templates/index.rst

 When creating a template for a **Viva Engage community**, the setup step is different.
 See the bottom of this page: :doc:`Templates for communities </admin-settings/business-group-settings/communities/communities-v7/templates/index>`

-When creating a template for a **SharePoint communication site**, the setup step is slightly different.
+When creating a template for a **SharePoint communication site** as a publishing app, the setup step is slightly different.
 See the bottom of this page: :doc:`Templates for publishing apps </admin-settings/business-group-settings/publishing-apps/publishing-v7/templates-v7/index>`

-Regarding templates for **Teamwork**, there are differences for Microsoft 365 Group, SharePoint team site, Microsoft Team and Private Yammer community.
+Regarding templates for **Teamwork**, there are differences for Microsoft 365 Group, SharePoint team site, SharePoint Communication site, Microsoft Team and Private Yammer community.
 See this page for more information: :doc:`Teamwork templates </admin-settings/business-group-settings/team-collaboration/teamwork-v7/templates/index>`